nilearn/nilearn/doc/getting_started.rst

     :start-after: ### Unmasking #################################################################
     :end-before: ### Visualization #############################################################

-Here we want to see the disciminating weights of some voxels.
+Here we want to see the discriminating weights of some voxels.

 Visualizing results
 ===================